-IAS/ IFRS Topic IFRSs NL GAAP IFRS 3 Recognising contingent liabilities of acquiree An acquirer shall recognise separately the acquiree's contingent liabilities (as defined in IAS 37) at the acquisition date as part of allocating the cost of a business combination, provided their fair values can be measured reliably.
+IAS/IFRS Topic IFRSs NL GAAP IFRS 3 Recognising contingent liabilities of acquiree An acquirer shall recognise separately the acquiree's contingent liabilities (as defined in IAS 37) at the acquisition date as part of allocating the cost of a business combination, provided their fair values can be measured reliably.
 An acquirer shall not recognise separately the acquiree's contingent liabilities.
 Such contingent liabilities are subsumed within the amount recognised as goodwill or negative goodwill.
-IFRS 3 Intangibles An intangible asset is recognised separately from goodwill when it meets the definition of an intangible asset and its fair value can be measured reliably.
-An intangible asset is recognised separately from goodwill when it meets the definition of an intangible asset, its fair value can be measured reliably and it is probable that any associated future economic benefits will flow to the acquirer.
-IFRS 3 (revised) ^{II} Intangibles Must always be recognised and measured.
+IFRS 3 Intangibles Must always be recognised and measured.
 There is no "reliable measurement" exception.
 An intangible asset is recognised separately from goodwill when it meets the definition of an intangible asset, its fair value can be measured reliably and it is probable that any associated future economic benefits will flow to the acquirer.
 IFRS 3 Deferred tax assets and liabilities In determining its fair value, acquired tax assets and liabilities should be measured against nominal value.
 That means discounting is not allowed.
 As an alternative, DASs allow acquired tax assets and liabilities to be discounted.
 IFRS 3 Goodwill Goodwill should be capitalised, but should subsequently not be amortised.
-Instead, it should be tested for impairment annually at the reporting unit level.
+Instead, it should be tested for impairment annually.
 The benchmark treatment is that goodwill should be capitalised and subsequently systematically amortised over its useful life.
 There is a rebuttable presumption that the useful life of goodwill will not exceed twenty years from initial recognition.
 An enterprise should, at least at each financial-year end, estimate the recoverable amount of goodwill that is amortised over a period exceeding twenty years from initial recognition, even if no indication exists that it is impaired.
-Based on Dutch law DASs also permits the method by which goodwill is charged immediately to the shareholders' equity or profit and loss account.
-IAS/ IFRS Topic IFRSs NL GAAP IFRS 3 Goodwill capitalised, but should subsequently not be amortised.
-Instead, it should be tested for impairment annually at treatment is that goodwill should be capitalised and subsequently systematically amortised over its useful life.
-There is a rebuttable presumption that the useful life of goodwill will not exceed twenty years from initial recognition.
-An enterprise should, at least at each financial-year end, estimate the recoverable amount of goodwill that is amortised over a period exceeding twenty years from initial recognition, even if no indication exists that it is impaired.
-Based on Dutch law DASs also permits the method by which goodwill is charged immediately to the shareholders' equity or
+Based on Dutch law, DASs also permit the method by which goodwill is charged immediately to the shareholders' equity or profit and loss account.